HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 Returns true on success or false on failure.

 ## Input Parameters
-- Parameter: gitHubURL
+- Parameter: courseGitURL
-   - Type: ?
+   - Type: varchar
-   - Description: New repository URL for the course.
-Stored as *varchar(256)* in the database
+   - Description: Full repo URL.
+Stored as varchar(1024) in the database

 -- Parameter: cid
    - Type: int